U.S. court upholds ex-consultant Jiau's insider trading conviction

 Known as Wini, Jiau was convicted in June 2011 after prosecutors said she gave tips to hedge fund managers Samir Barai of Barai Capital Management and Noah Freeman of Sonar Capital Management and later SAC Capital Advisors LP.

-Prosecutors said hedge funds paid the Fremont, California. resident $208,000 for her tips, which resulted in more than $3 million of illegal profit.
+Prosecutors said hedge funds paid Jiau $208,000 for her tips, which resulted in more than $3 million of illegal profit.

-Jiau argued on appeal that U.S. District Judge Jed Rakoff had erred at trial in admitting recordings of phone conversations with those she tipped off, as well as transcriptions that Barai, who was hard of hearing, had requested.
+Jiau argued on appeal that U.S. District Judge Jed Rakoff had erred at trial in admitting recordings of phone conversations with her tippees, as well as transcriptions that Barai, who was hard of hearing, had requested.

-She also said her tippers did not personally benefit from the conspiracy despite having received nonfinancial benefits from her, such as restaurant meals, an iPhone and the lobsters.
+She also said her tippers did not personally benefit from the conspiracy despite having received from her nonfinancial benefits, such as restaurant meals, an iPhone and the lobsters.

 Circuit Judge John Walker, however, rejected these claims in a decision for the three-judge appeals court panel.